magdesign/PocketVJ-CP-v3/ROADMAP.md

 - shortcuts for mapping mode with keyboard
 - more description for tcpsclient, with example using syphoner to capture software
 - how to change things with shell in a box link
-- overall specs description and specs for the extension board, preorder link
-- workflow tutorial video: from mapping tool to pocketvj

 =======================
 ©2016 marc-andré gasser